windwalk-bushido/Annima/docs.md

 - Register
 - Login
 - Forgot Password (TBM)
-- Dashboard (stats & search, CRUD)
+- Dashboard (stats & search)
 - Settings (edit password and/or email) (TBM)
 - 404 (TBM)

 ### To do (Priorities)

+- USERS NEED TO BE ABLE TO SELECT YEAR IN EVENT's DATE
 - Save user inputs on Login/Register/F.Password pages (before unmounting them) in sessionStorage (load them when mounting the pages)
 - Dashboard should check if the user's '7 day' period is over, then redirect it to "Login" page
 - Login and Register pages should trigger "navbar switch" on some other lifecycle hooks (it's not 'mount')
 - FIX SUPABASE POLICIES
+- Make Settings page

 ### To do (General)

+- Make 'Forgot password' page
 - "Check" icons should be displayed when inputted data is good (All pages)
 - Add captcha on Login/Register
-- Make 'Forgot password' page
 - Notifications should be displayed in toasts (Dashboard & Settings)
 - All buttons should be centered
 - Make images for types of events
 - Center (and make it) 'Loading' modal on Dashboard page;
-- Make Modal as a component with slot
+- Make Modal as a component with slot [?]
+- Make 404 page

 ### Milestones